When Things Get Hard, Use an Article Quality Checklist

 This checklist will help you create quality articles and blog posts, no matter what type of stress you’re facing.

 I'm going to be open with you.
 I've been going through a lot in my personal life.
-Three people in my family suffers from severe mental illness and as the main caretaker, things can go from hectic to dangerous in seconds.
+Two people in my family suffers from severe mental illness and as the main caretaker, things can go from hectic to dangerous in seconds.

 I've found when you have things going on with your family, your writing quality tends to suffer.
 You can't just stop writing for you clients when things get hard (though sometimes taking a break is a good idea!).
 You need the money to keep your personal life from deteriorating even more, right?

 Stupid mistakes are my nemesis when my mind is distracted.
 The best thing to do is to try your best, but also fall back on a checklist to be sure you didn't miss anything before you submit the work.